balenaltd/handbook/Flowdock.md

 Read more here: http://archive.is/xVcjA

-## Flowdock is best effort
-Besides being Async, Flowdock is also best effort.
-This means that you can’t depend on someone seeing or responding to a message.
-Messages get lost, notifications get missed.
-If you wanted an answer to something, don’t be afraid to ping that person again on the same issue.

 ## Set threads on the right
 Threads become much easier if you set them to come up on the right, where the “inbox” view usually is.
 This is a setting in the Flowdock preferences.
 Here’s how to do it: